moorara/milad.dev/content/posts/dynamic-config-secret.md

 }
 ```

-This is `Dockerfile` we use for containerizing our server application:
+This is the `Dockerfile` we use for containerizing our server application:

 ```dockerfile
 FROM golang:1.12-alpine as builder